marano/blog/_posts/2014-05-30-exploring-attribute-methods.markdown

 It is module that provides an easy way to create prefixed and suffixed methods.
-For example on [ActiveModel::Dirty][dirty], with is implemented using Attribute Methods:
+For example on [ActiveModel::Dirty][dirty], which is implemented using Attribute Methods:

 {% highlight ruby linenos %}
 person = Person.new(name: 'Peter')